day8/re-frame/README.md

 ## A Cascade Of Simple Functions

-**Each of the dominoes you write are simple, pure functions** which can be be described, understood and tested independently.
+**Each of the dominoes you write are simple, pure functions** which can be described, understood and tested independently.
 They take data, transform it and return new data.

 The loop itself is very mechanical in operation.